john-cd/rust_howto/README.md

 ## Acknowledgments

-This book is written by [S. John CD][john-cd].
-It is the successor of and incorporates most of the [Rust Cookbook][rust-cookbook].
+This book is written by [S. John CD][john-cd]⮳.
+It is the successor of and incorporates most of the [Rust Cookbook][rust-cookbook]⮳.
 Thanks to its many contributors.

 [john-cd]: https://github.com/john-cd/
 [mdbook]: https://rust-lang.github.io/mdBook/